-Depending on your academic qualifications, you may seek admission to first-year studies, or admission with Advanced Standing.
+Depending on your academic qualifications, you may seek admission to first-year studies or admission with advanced standing.

 |Step 1:||Create an account at www.admo.cityu.edu.hk/apply/system|

 |Input your email address, personal details and a password to create an application account.
 A confirmation email showing your application number and electronic ID (EID) will be sent to your email address.
-Use the EID and your selected password to log in to the application account.|
+Use the EID and your selected password to log in to your application account.|

 |Step 2:||Complete your application|

-Follow the instructions to complete the relevant sections of the online application and click 'SAVE' before proceeding to the next section or logging off.
+Follow the instructions to complete the relevant sections of the online application and click "SAVE" before proceeding to the next section or logging off.

 |Step 3:||Upload supporting documents|

-Please also note:
+Please also note the following.

 |Step 4:||Submit your application|

-|Check your data entry before submitting the application.
+|Check the data you have entered before submitting your application.

 |Step 5:||Application acknowledgement|